mariusdkm/rpi-fft-led/README.md

 https://www.linuxjournal.com/article/6735
 https://ubuntuforums.org/showthread.php?t=968690

+For the spi interface Copyright (c) 2016 penfold42

+For the GPU_FFT Copyright (c) 2014 Andrew Holme.

 Copyright (c) 2018 mariusdkm
-for the spi interface Copyright (c) 2016 penfold42 for the GPU_FFT Copyright (c) 2014 Andrew Holme.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by